elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

-- Tell the Voudou to turn off the solar-yellow of its midnights
+- Tell Voudou to turn off the solar-yellow of its midnights
 - tell the bothrops that the bets are made
 - we are the fallen race
-- we are the race with no day and no tomorrow
+- we are the race with no day and no tomorrow.

 - {:.sp} The Woman Reciter.